Campaign website guide

 PoliticalWin gives campaigns guided fields for candidate bio, office, issues, photos, disclaimer text, volunteer/contact forms, external donation buttons, events, endorsements, news, and custom-domain publishing.

-Use the start a draft site path when the campaign has the core biography, donation link, contact details, and disclaimer language ready for review.
+Start with start a draft site once the campaign has the core biography, donation link, contact details, and disclaimer language ready for review.

 Candidate bio